j-jorge/tunnel/release/ReadMe.txt

 installed.

-Running the game requires a hardware accelerated graphics card supporting OpenGL 2.1, with at least 128 Mo of memory.
+Running the game requires a hardware accelerated graphics card supporting OpenGL 2.1 supporting fragment shaders, with at least 128 Mo of memory.
 The game will consume something like 70 Mo of the main system memory and should run well with a processor at 2 GHz.

 The game runs with a resolution of 1280x720.
 You will need a keyboard to play.